Taco Chronicles

-Taco Chronicles (Spanish: Las Crónicas del Taco) is an American-Mexican documentary streaming television series focusing on tacos, Mexico's favorite street food.
+Taco Chronicles (Spanish: Las Crónicas del Taco) is an American-Mexican documentary television series focusing on tacos, Mexico's favorite street food.
 There is rich history and culture behind each variety of tacos, and the series tries to be both educational and stylish about the different kinds and where they come from, through interviews with food writers, experts, and owners of the stands seen on the streets, who describe them and the ingredients in depth.

 It premiered on Netflix on July 12, 2019.
 Its second volume / season premiered on September 15, 2020.